TonyGuyot/flagorama-app/doc/architecture.md

 )
 ```

-## General overview
+### MVVM architecture

 ![MVVM](./images/mvvm.png "MVVM architecture")

-Fragment
+**Fragment**:
-:  * **View** part of the MVVM architecture
+    * *View* part of the MVVM architecture
+    * is an instance of `androidx.fragment.app.Fragment`
     * handle only the UI
     * has no logic

-ViewModel
+**ViewModel**:
-:  * **ViewModel** part of the MVVM architecture
+    * *ViewModel* part of the MVVM architecture
     * is an instance of `androidx.lifecycle.ViewModel.ViewModel`
     * performs the binding between the UI and the source of data
     * transforms raw data to make it suitable for display, if necessary

-Repository
+**Repository**:
-:  * **Model** part of the MVVM architecture
+    * *Model* part of the MVVM architecture
     * is a singleton
     * provides a unique entry point to all data access
     * abstracts several possible sources of data
     * defines a data workflow

+### Repository pattern

 ![Repository](./images/repository.png "Repository pattern")

 Classes in blue are always specific to the application.
 Classes in orange are utility classes that
 are independent of the application.

-Repository
-:  The single entry-point to the data layer.
-It uses several data sources coupled to a strategy.

-LocalDataSource
+**LocalDataSource**:
-:  Encapsulates the access to the database.
-Provides conversion between database entities and
+    * encapsulates the access to the database
-business logic objects (with the `Mapper` inner class).
-Provides error management.
+    * provides conversions between database entities and application data (with its `Mapper`
+      companion object)
+    * provides error management

-DAO (Data Access Object)
+**DAO** (Data Access Object):
+    * is is an interface (Room generates automatically an implementation class)
-:  This is an interface defining the requests to be performed on the database.
-Manipulates only
+    * defines the queries and operations to be performed on the database
-database entities.

-Database
+    * returns only database entities

+**Database**:
-:  Generates the implementation classes from the DAOs to enable access to the database.
+    * generates the implementation classes from the DAOs to enable access to the database

-RemoteDataSource
+**RemoteDataSource**:
-:  Encapsulates the access to the network service.
-Provides conversion between communication
+    * encapsulates the access to the network service
-entities and business logic objects (with the `Mapper` inner class).
+    * provides conversions between communication entities and application data (with its `Mapper`

-BaseRemoteDataSource
+      companion object)

+**BaseRemoteDataSource**:
+    * is an abstract class
+    * base class of all RemoteDataSource classes
-:  Abstract class.
-Provides generic HTTP handling.
+    * provides generic HTTP response handling

-Service
+**Service**:
-:  This is an interface defining the queries to be performed over the network.
-Manipulates only
+    * is an interface (Retrofit generates automatically an implementation class)
+    * defines the requests to be performed over the network
-communication entities.

-Strategy
+    * returns only network entities

+**Strategy**:
-:  Defines the type of workflow used.
-For example: database first strategy.
+    * defines the type of workflow used by the repository
+    * orchestrate the different data sources

 ## Implementation in Flagorama